 Designated Safeguarding leads (DSL)

 We will at all times have a qualified designated safeguarding lead on the youth staff team.
-This youth worker is currently Sam Metcalfe
+This youth worker is currently Sam Metcalfe.

 The second designated safeguarding lead in the Centre for staff or volunteers in other fields is Becky Webb.